Sulphur Mountain Hike Guide + Gondola Information (Banff)

 Gaiters: this is my top pick for gaiters which are great for keeping water and snow out of your boots.
 If you’re on a budget, these ones are a little more cost effective and have plenty of great reviews.

-Warmth: I struggle with Raynaud’s disease and use Aurora Heat’s reusable, fur hand + ultra foot warmers which have made a massive difference for both winter hiking and skiing.
+Warmth: I use Aurora Heat’s reusable hand + ultra foot warmers for both hiking and skiing.
+They’re made of beaver pelt by Indigenous women in Canada’s Yukon.

 Get my 600+ Banff recommendations saved to your Google Maps app